 Robert E. Couhig, Jr.

-Mr. Couhig's primary trial practice is in the areas of commercial, casualty, business, and product liability litigation.
+During his career, Mr. Couhig has been the responsible attorney on thousands of contested matters in 20 states.
+He has served as trial counsel in over 200 trials, including 100 jury trials.
 He is a member of the Louisiana, Texas, Colorado and District of Columbia Bars and has also been admitted to Federal Courts to handle matters in Tennessee, Alabama, Mississippi, Pennsylvania and California.

 He has successfully invested in the production of local theater including "Earl Long in Purgatory", "All My Sons", and a reading of "Confederacy of Dunces".
 He was also the owner of City Art, a privately financed art studio housing nearly 20 commercially viable artists between 2003 and 2005.

-Mr. Couhig has been honored to be selected as a Role Model by the Young Leadership Counsel of New Orleans, which appeared as the cover story in both "New Orleans Magazine" and "Biz New Orleans".
-"New Orleans Magazine" selected Mr. Couhig as one of the People to Watch in 1997 and, in 1998, was selected as New Orleanian of the Year by "Gambit Magazine".
+Rob has been honored to be selected as a Role Model by the Young Leadership Counsel of New Orleans, which appeared as the cover story in both "New Orleans Magazine" and "Biz New Orleans".
+"New Orleans Magazine" selected him as one of the People to Watch in 1997, and in 1998, he was selected as New Orleanian of the Year by "Gambit Magazine".